CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/Lab 15: App Masking -New- Optional.md

     ![](../Azure-Virtual-Desktop-v3/media/applyandadd.png)

- 22. Now you have added the User to the same hiding rules to hide PowerShell application.
-Click on **Apply Rules to System** to apply the created rule in your Session host in Remote desktop.
+ 22. Now you have added the User to the same hiding rules to hide the PowerShell application.
+Click on **Apply Rules to System** to apply the created rule in your Session host on the Remote desktop.

      ![](../Azure-Virtual-Desktop-v3/media/applyrul.png)

-23. Paste the below-mentioned link in your browser in the **JumpVM** and enter your **credentials** to login.
+23. Paste the below-mentioned link in your browser in the **JumpVM** and enter your **credentials** to log in.

      ```
      aka.ms/wvdarmweb